Design, Fabrication, and Validation.

 What is PREVAIL?

-The PREVAIL project will establish and start operating the core of a networked, multi-hub platform providing prototype chip fabrication capability in advanced technology to EU stakeholders for Artificial Intelligence applications.
-PREVAIL is supported by the Digital European Programme.
+The PREVAIL project is establishing and launching the core of a networked, multi-hub platform that provides prototype chip design and fabrication capabilities in advanced technologies to EU stakeholders for Artificial Intelligence applications.
+PREVAIL is an EU-funded project supported by the Digital Europe Programme.

 Who we are